mccndcg/goodstuff/README.md

 ## Work Done
 - `Design`
   - Reviewed code of initial proof-of-concept server written in PHP and developed by a separate duo of programmers
-  - Collaborated with front-end developer to design backend structure, with guidance from existing server
+  - Collaborated with frontend developer to design backend structure, with guidance from existing server
   - Designed database schema and created entity-relationship charts to ensure efficient data storage and relationships
   - Designed login and OTP process to ensure secure user authentication
   - Finalized overall server architecture